useflyyer/flyyer-docs/docs/features/components.md

 title: Components
 ---

 Do you have multiple templates and you want to share components between these templates?
 Create a `/components` directory in the root of your project.
-Then you can import the components as usual.
+Then, you can import the components as usual.

 ```ssh
 mkdir components